Updated 23 April 2021 at 14.43pm

 When you should arrive

-We recommend that taught students do not make travel arrangements until further guidance has been issued by the UK government and the University.
+We recommend that students do not make travel arrangements until further guidance has been issued by the UK government and the University.
 We will support you to engage with your studies online, until students return to campus and it is possible for you to travel.

 For the latest information about returning to campus, please see our coronavirus website.